brews/baysparpy/docs/examples.rst

                                      prior_std=6, temptype='sst')

 The TEX\ :sub:`86` data and site position are passed to the prediction function.
-Additionally, we give standard deviation for the prior SST distribution.
-We also specify that SST are the target variable.
-A :py:class:`~predict.Prediction` instance is returned, which we can poked and prod with direct queries or with a few built-in
+We also give standard deviation for the prior SST distribution and specify that SST are the target variable.
+A :py:class:`~predict.Prediction` instance is returned, which we can poked and prod with direct queries or using a few built-in
 functions:

 .. ipython:: python